Newhall, Derbyshire: Local government

 The Newhall and Stanton ward is in the non-metropolitan district of South Derbyshire, and in the county of Derbyshire.
 In the 2001 census, the Newhall ward, as defined in 1998, had a population of 6,214.
 In 2005, the ward was renamed Newhall and Stanton, and enlarged slightly, to include more of the Newhall area; at the time of the 2001 census the area covered by the new ward had a population of 6,963.

 Sport

 A greyhound racing track was opened on Oversetts Road on 10 May 1930.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) known as a flapping track, which was the nickname given to independent tracks.
 The track also hosted whippets and the main distances for greyhounds was 300 and 500 yards.
-The date of closure is not known.